-You should review your ChexSystems credit report at least once a year to be sure there's no inaccurate information that could prevent you from switching banks or opening a new account at another bank.
-Get your annual ChexSystems report from
+You should review your ChexSystems credit report at least once a year to be sure there's no inaccurate information that could prevent you from switching banks or opening a new account.

-Clarity Services, which is now owned by Experian, collects and provides information on many of the credit transactions that aren’t including in traditional credit reports from the major credit bureaus.
-Clarity Service focuses on businesses in subprime lending including payday loans, installment loans, auto title loans, check cashing services, and rent-to-own businesses.
+Clarity Services, which is owned by Experian, collects and provides information on many of the credit transactions that aren’t included in traditional credit reports from the major credit bureaus.
+They focus on businesses in subprime lending—including payday loans, installment loans, auto title loans, check cashing services, and rent-to-own businesses.
 Experian uses data collected by Clarity Services to generate its Clear Early Risk Score to help lenders evaluate non-prime consumers who are considering alternative financing.

 Clarity Services provides a printable form that you can mail or fax along with a copy of your government-issued ID to request a copy of your credit report.

-Teletrack reports on many different types of subprime lending products including payday loans, rent-to-own business, furniture stores, auto finance, subprime credit card issuers, and debt buyers.
+Teletrack also reports on many different types of subprime lending products, including payday loans, rent-to-own businesses, furniture stores, auto finance, subprime credit card issuers, and debt buyers.
 These types of businesses may not report to the three major credit bureaus so your accounts won’t show up on your major credit reports.
 Instead, these businesses pull your Teletrack credit report to determine whether to give you a loan or not.

 You can request a copy of your Teletrack credit report by printing and mailing a copy of the request form.

-Another service from CoreLogic, Credco provides merged credit files to major lenders like mortgage and auto loan lenders.
+Credco provides merged credit files to major lenders like mortgage and auto loan lenders.
 The merged credit file includes your information from all three credit bureaus in a single file.
-Credco also collects personal data like property ownership, loan obligations, legal property filings, rental applications and collection accounts, consumer bankruptcy, liens, judgments, and child support obligations to give more insight into your financial picture.
+Credco also collects personal data like property ownership, loan obligations, legal property filings, rental applications, collection accounts, consumer bankruptcy, liens, judgments, and child support obligations.

 You can request a copy of your Credco credit report by printing and mailing a copy of the request form.